idanlevi1/react-native-tooltip-alert/README.md

 ## Note

-- If you combind `RBSheet` with <a href="https://github.com/kmagiera/react-native-gesture-handler" target="_blank">react-native-gesture-handler</a>, the components inside RBSheet will not fire onPress event on Android [#37](https://github.com/idanlevi1/react-native-tooltip-alert/issues/37).
+- If you combind `TooltipAlert` with <a href="https://github.com/kmagiera/react-native-gesture-handler" target="_blank">react-native-gesture-handler</a>, the components inside TooltipAlert will not fire onPress event on Android [#37](https://github.com/idanlevi1/react-native-tooltip-alert/issues/37).
 - The demo source codes are in `example folder`.

 ## License